Modification of Child Support Agreement in Arizona

 Child support can be changed going forward but not going backward.
 Neither a divorce court nor the divorcing couple can retroactively modify child support.

 A custodial parent can, however, waive the collection of back child support.
-In order to establish a waiver, the facts must demonstrate by “clear and compelling evidence” the voluntary and intentional abandonment of a known right.
+To establish a waiver, the facts must demonstrate by “clear and compelling evidence” the voluntary and intentional abandonment of a known right.

 In the instant case, the agreement was silent on back child support.
 Nothing indicated that Mrs. Ray waived them.
-An agreement to increase child support in the future was not inconsistent with a claim for past due child support.
+An agreement to increase child support in the future was not inconsistent with a claim for overdue child support.

 The elements necessary to support an equitable estoppel are: